 This could be as simple as:

-To learn some more about what it means to be the parent of a scout, please visit http://scoutparents.org/
+To learn some more about what it means to be the parent of a scout and the training needed, please visit http://scoutparents.org/

 Parents who volunteer need to complete a brief online course in Youth Protection Training.
 To do this, please complete the following steps: